OpenMW/openmw/docs/source/reference/modding/settings/stereo.rst

 :Default:	False

 If false, the default OSG horizontal split will be used for stereo.
-If true, the config defined in the [Stereo View] settings category will be used.
+If true, the config defined in the :ref:`[Stereo View]<Stereo View Settings>` settings category will be used.

 .. note::
 	This option is ignored in VR, and exists primarily for debugging purposes